nasa-jpl/ION-DTN/nm/contrib/README.md

 ## Third-party libraries
 - QCBOR - An open-source CBOR library.  https://github.com/laurencelundblade/QCBOR
-- CivetWeb - An embedded HTTP server used by NM Manager (if built with --enable-nmrest) to provide a REST API interface.
+- (CivetWeb is removed from ION 4.1.4 and later versions.)
+CivetWeb - An embedded HTTP server used by NM Manager (if built with --enable-nmrest) to provide a REST API interface.
   - https://github.com/civetweb/civetweb